(This article may or may not contain affiliate links. What does that mean?)

-It started in the lobby.
-A big black spider clung to the ceiling, its sharp fangs hovering over the little guest’s heads, an eerie spiderweb covered the entire front window.
-This sight alone would have turned any sensible creature to a pile of mush – if this spooky spectacle wasn’t crafted entirely of balloons.
+It started on our family trip in the lobby of the Great Wolf Lodge in Garden Grove, Orange County.
+A big, black spider clung to the ceiling, its sharp fangs hovering over the little guest's heads, an eerie spiderweb covered the entire front window.
+This sight alone would have turned any sensible creature to a pile of mush - if this spooky Howl-O-Ween spectacle wasn't crafted entirely of balloons.

 Multi-hued spiders crawled along every wall.